matthijsgroen/fp-experiments/posts/2-first-parser.md

 `browser`, `node` or `worker`.
 This will automatically allow a lot of syntax specific to such an environment.
 By not specifying an `env`, I was restricting a lot of standard JS.
 But in this case even too much.
-Type objects like `String`, `Array` and `Number`.
-Where also disabled, and `console.log` was also not allowed.
+Type objects like `String`, `Array` and `Number` were also disabled, and `console.log` was also not allowed.

-(normally having no `console.log` is a good thing, it prevents debug or other info to remain in your code when it is no longer needed).
+(normally having no `console.log` is a good thing, it prevents debug or other info from remaining in your code when it is no longer needed).

 But since I was not exporting anything from my file, I needed a way to see some output of my code.
 So I enabled `console.log` manually.